 The light source is the Air Mass 1.5 (AM1.5) solar spectrum with an intensity of 1000W/m^2.
 The AM1.5 spectrum contains a great deal of energy out into the infrared (wavelengths up to 2500nm).

 This has become the standard measurement criteria for all solar since most solar is designed and installed outdoors.

 Are you thinking about utilizing solar power indoors using ambient light?

 There are additional factors to take into account.

 The previously mentioned standard does not adequately represent how solar will perform when subjected to other light sources, light intensities, or temperatures found in indoor environments.

-The reason that a 13W compact fluorescent (CFL) bulb, an 8W LED bulb and a 60W incandescent bulb all provide about the same level of illumination is that the light output of the CFL and the LED are contained primarily to the visual spectrum and there is less power converted to heat.
+The reason that a 13W compact fluorescent (CFL) bulb, an 8W LED bulb and a 60W incandescent bulb all provide about the same level of illumination is that the light output of the CFL and the LED is contained primarily to the visual spectrum and there is less power converted to heat.